 • an interest in foreign affairs, other countries and cultures

-• constructive and innovative thinking
+• constructive, creative and innovative thinking

 • decision-making skills